Cruise Advice For the Best Palermo Port Experience

 Emergency Services:

-To begin, dial 112 for any emergency, including police, ambulance, or fire services.
+Dial 112 for any emergency, including police, ambulance, or fire services, which makes it a simple number to remember.

 Port Security: